 Dodging the Autumn cold and rain on your visit to The Firs?
 Then come on into the Carice room to play Elgar’s very own piano, whatever your skill we would love to hear you try a tune on our sweet little piano.
 Who knows you might be inspired to become the next Sir Edward Elgar and write a symphony too.

 Crazy about creepy Crawlies

 Can you pass The Big Pest Test?
 With over 1000 items to care for we have to make sure they are all protected from some dangerous Creepy Crawlies Help our conservators to find and identify the pests to save our collection.
 The pests will be lurking inside and out, so our gardener will need your help too looking after our countryside trees and plants.
 Will you take on The Big Pest Test?
-Friday 26 October to Monday 5 November from 11am to 4pm.
+Free trail running in the cottage all year round.